Kubernetes Cheatsheet

 What is Kubernetes used for?

 Kubernetes is primarily used for container orchestration, cloud-native.
-It was created by Google in 2014 and follows the orchestration paradigm.
+It was created by Google in 2014.
+It follows the orchestration paradigm.

 Is Kubernetes hard to learn?